Forest of Dean Central Railway

 There was also an effort to connect the line up to the Severn Railway Bridge and the Forest of Dean Branch by means of two short chords, both of which suffer from straight line syndrome - an interesting condition whereby some speculators decide that a route between point x and point y would be useful and amuse themselves drawing a series of straight lines over the gaps between existing railways.
 The idea was that it would be possible to get Bristol from Bristol to Hereford and thence to Northern England by a somewhat convoluted route.
 You head north out of Bristol, cross the Severn Railway Bridge, join the Forest of Dean Central just north of Awre and follow it up to Blackpool Bridge before striking north across country to pick up the Forest of Dean Branch by Blue Rock Tunnel, a mile or so south of Cinderford.
 The Forest of Dean Branch can then be followed to pick up the Hereford, Ross and Gloucester Railway at Mitcheldean Road; another chord there allows through running to Hereford.
 If necessary your train can then proceed via various extremely minor lines through Central Wales.
 The idea was presumably to compete with the dominant and somewhat quicker Midland Railway.
 The Severn Tunnel killed the grand schemes of this sort in this area by providing the option of using decent double-track railways to get from Bristol to Hereford via South Wales.

-It is perhaps more interesting to hypothesise as to what would have happened had the line been built in the 1840s.
+It is perhaps more interesting to hypothesise as to what would have happened had the line been built in the 1850s.
 The basic route would have been very much the same, but if the Coleford, Monmouth, Usk and Pontypool Railway's earthworks are anything to go by then the line would have been set out for double track.
-Possibly the second line would even have been laid.
+Possibly the second line would even have been laid, as the route would have been a key part of a link from Merthyr Tydfil to the English cities.
+Around 1900 it would have plausibly resounded to Northamptonshire ironstone trains being lugged this way to Merthyr's ironworks.
 A passenger service would have been provided, although it is unlikely that it would still be operating today.
-The 1960s Beeching cuts essentially re-orientated railways in this area to centre on hubs at Cardiff and Bristol with connections to various provincial towns and cities in the area; this route would have been deemed to have been in the business of linking Cardiff with Gloucester and since there was another line which fulfilled that function - the South Wales Railway via Chepstow - this route would have been shut anyway unless Usk, Monmouth, Coleford, Parkend and Blakeney provided a very good case for its survival.
+The need for freight links to Merthyr went with Merthyr's heavy industry (the Cyfarthfa works, the family of the owners of which had promoted the DFMU&PR, went in 1920, while the Dowlais works stopped significant ironmaking activity in the 1930s), and the lines from the Pontypool/ Abergavenny area to Merthyr closed in the 1950s so left no useful western outlet.
+The Merthyr area was lacking in flat land for modern spacious steelworks and once ironstone had to be imported from other areas steelworks at the tops of valleys became a nuisance to run, so the completion of the DFMU&PR seems unlikely to have changed Merthyr's fate.
+The 1950s/ 1960s cuts essentially re-orientated railways in this area to centre on hubs at Cardiff and Bristol with connections to various provincial towns and cities in the area; this route would have been deemed to have been in the business of linking Cardiff with Gloucester and since there was another line which fulfilled that function - the South Wales Railway via Chepstow - this route would have been shut anyway unless Usk, Monmouth, Coleford, Parkend and Blakeney provided a very good case for its survival.
 As none of these places feature in the Beeching Report, since they had already been stripped of their passenger services, there is no particular reason to believe that this well-aligned, if occasionally steeply-graded, route would have survived to present tourists with its scenic attractions today.

 However, the route which became the Forest of Dean Central would probably have been more successful and could have dented the fortunes of the Severn and Wye (which would certainly have never run trains to Coleford).
 Unfortunately the reality is that none of the Forest's railways were well up in the success ratings and there is little reason to assume that this abortive scheme would have been an exception - unless it managed to market itself as the eastern end of a railway between Swansea and Gloucester avoiding Cardiff and Newport, which might have made it some money.